Uncertainty is a fascinating and complicated topic.

 Where do you resist uncertainty or certainty?

-I resisted the uncertainty of travel.
+I use to resist the uncertainty of travel.
 Typically I was nauseated on the day I flew anywhere – and I am not afraid of the flying itself, just all the moving parts that had to come together during travel.

-I resisted the uncertainty of owning my own business.
+I use to the uncertainty of owning my own business.
 It is hard work to maintain a stable income when you start your own business!